 - easy, non-invasive testing for chlamydia and gonorrhea

-- testing and treatment for Sexually Transmitted Infections (STI), HIV and blood-borne viruses
+- testing and treatment for sexually transmitted infections (STIs), HIV and blood-borne viruses

-You can use these services at one of the clinics below:
+You can use these services at one of the following clinics:

 - KISS (Keep it Safe 'n' Sorted)